Sean Tufts: Post-football career

 After retiring from the NFL in 2006, Tufts returned to the University of Colorado at Boulder to pursue his Master of Business Administration at the university's Leeds School of Business.
 There, Tufts majored in Energy and Finance, was voted Class President and was the Director of the Net Impact Case Competition.
 While pursuing his MBA, Tufts joined the Ralphie Handlers, a group responsible for leading Ralphie the Buffalo, the Colorado Buffaloes' mascot onto the field before every Colorado home football game.
 Tufts was the first and only former CU football player to run Ralphie.

 Tufts began has post-football professional career in wind energy as a Development Manager for RES Americas, based in Broomfield, Colorado.
 He assisted in development of 460MW of wind energy projects in North America.
 In late 2011, Tufts, along with former Colorado teammate Jeremy Bloom, was selected to Forbes inaugural "30 Under 30", a list of 30 young entrepreneurs, for his work in the energy sector.

 He left RES Americas in 2013 to take a role with General Electric where he served as a Global Key Account Manager for vendors in the utility and oil and gas space.
 In May 2014, GE acquired the industrial cyber security company, Wurldtech, and recruited Tufts to sell security solutions in the mid-stream, LNG, offshore drilling, mining, and renewable markets.

-In 2017, Tufts joined Denver based Optiv, as a Security Solution Integrator specializing in heavy industrial projects and serves as ISSA Denver Oil and Gas Special Interest Group coordinator.
+In 2017, Tufts joined Denver based Optiv, as the Director of OT Security.
+He also served as ISSA Denver Oil and Gas Special Interest Group coordinator..

+In 2025, he joined Claroty as Field CTO.
+Claroty is a market leader in OT/CPS Cybersecurity.
+Sean is frequently cited on current hacking attempts on Critical Infrastructure.